ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 ## Provide the `HeroService`

-You must make the `HeroService` available to the dependency injection system before Angular can *inject* it into the `HeroesComponent` by registering a *provider*.
+You must make the `HeroService` available to the dependency injection system before Angular Classiccan *inject* it into the `HeroesComponent` by registering a *provider*.
 A provider is something that can create or deliver a service.
 In this case, it instantiates the `HeroService` class to provide the service.

 To make sure that the `HeroService` can provide this service, register it with the *injector*.
 The *injector* is the object that chooses and injects the provider where the application requires it.